 MGMT 102.
 Business Communications.
 3 Units

 Provides basic concepts for understanding and practice of communication in the changing world of business for managers and professionals.
 It examines the use of language and conversations in business settings and their role in coordinating actions, resolving breakdowns in work performance, and providing customer satisfaction.
 Topics include: Practice in professional styles of business writing and formats, preparation of a formal report, development of competence in business conversation skills (written, electronic, and oral), and other selected topics.
 International, technical, and linguistic developments are integrated into the various applications of business communication.
-Recommend COMS 2 and COMS 4.

 MGMT 117.
 Business, Ethics and Society.
 3 Units